XpressAI/xircuits.io/docs/main/tutorials/nested-workflows.md

 ### Prerequisites

-Workflow components that are created from workflows must be created in a valid component library path.
-Therefore you can either use an existing component library or create one from scratch.
+Workflow components are created from compiled workflows, and therefore must be created in a valid component library path.
+Thus, you can either use an existing component library or create one from scratch.

 :::tip